tasoskakour/react-use-oauth2/README.md

 - `function OAuthPopup(props)`

 This is the component that will be rendered as a window Popup for as long as the authorization is taking place.
 You need to render this in a place where it does not disrupt the user flow.
-An ideal place is inside a `Route` component of `react-router-dom` as seen in the [usage example](#usage-example).
+An ideal place is inside a `Route` component of `react-router-dom` as seen in the [usage example](#-usage-example).

 Props consists of:

 - `Component` (ReactElement - _optional_): You can optionally set a custom component to be rendered inside the Popup.
 By default it just displays a "Loading..." message.

-### Typescript
+---

+## 📜 TypeScript Support

 The `useOAuth2` function identity is: